-Asset Allocation In the City of Lakeland's Employees' Pension Fund, assets shall be diversified among equities and fixed income investments to minimize overall portfolio risk consistent with the level of expected return and thereby improve the long-term return potential of assets.
-The Board employs professional Investment Management firms to invest the assets of the City of Lakeland's Employee Pension Fund.
+Asset Allocation - In the City of Lakeland's Employees' Pension Fund, assets shall be diversified among equities and fixed income investments to minimize overall portfolio risk consistent with the level of expected return and thereby improve the long-term return potential of assets.
+The Board employs professional Investment Management firms to invest the assets of the Plan.
 Assets shall be diversified to minimize overall portfolio risk consistent with the level of expected return and thereby improve the long-term return potential of assets.
-The performance of the Portfolio is compared to the return of a customized blended market index comprised of domestic and international equity, aggregate and international fixed income, real estate and alternatives investments.
+The performance of the Portfolio is compared to the return of a customized blended market index comprised of domestic and international equity, aggregate and international fixed income, real estate and alternative investments.
 If at the end of any calendar quarter, the allocation of an asset class falls outside of its allowable range, barring extenuating circumstances, the asset allocation will be rebalanced into the allowable range.
-The City of Lakeland's investment allocation limits and actual limits for the Employee Pension Fund as of September 30, 2019 are as follows:
+The City of Lakeland's investment allocation limits and actual limits for the Employee Pension Fund as of September 30, 2021 are as follows: